System requirements

 -

-If you already have an
+If you already have a root

 index.tsx

-file, you will need to name the file[...path].tsx
+directory and you’d like to manage that page in code (not in Makeswift), you will need to name the file[...path].tsx

 instead of[[...path]].tsx